For an anxiety group this time…

 Understanding, and Responding to, Procrastination

-Additional Resources (for all three posts on an ADHD group)
+Additional Resources (for all three posts on an ADHD groups)

 https://askjan.org/index.cfm (for accommodations, free consults)